entin-hun/trace.market-GUIs/docs/README.md

 # Introduction

+Details of processes, products and contributions are often stored in siloes, therefore not available for stakeholders when they would need it.
+Therefore, we designed this system to store these information on an unbiased, future-proof common database, on permissionless blockchains, and represent each subject as ownable NFTs to eliminate cheating with quantities.
 * Single Source of Truth: Storing semantic statements securely on Swarm allows it to be referenced as a single source of truth.
 Stakeholders can build a comprehensive and interoperable knowledge graph.
 * NFT Metadata for Quality Attributes: Complex and detailed quality attributes of Real-World Assets can be made available and challengeable as NFT metadata.
 * New Paradigm for Stakeholders: Apps leveraging this system can provide enhanced transparency, traceability, and trust, benefiting all stakeholders involved.